 During this time, she couldn't get enough of me.
 She would expose her belly and wasn't satisfied until I had given her all the attention that she wanted.
 Sometimes it was a few minutes, sometimes it was over an hour, but the times kept getting longer over the last few weeks of her pregnancy; in all of this, we started when she wanted to start and stopped only when she was finished.

 So she gave birth to nine beautiful little kitties.
-I prayed each day that they wouldn’t mew us out of a home!
+I prayed each day that they wouldn't mew us out of a home!
 After the last kitten had been placed, I took her to get her shots and neutered.
 She did not like that in the least, and to say that she was extremely unhappy with me for some time would be the understatement of the evening.
-Trying to get her into the carrier was an ordeal, so I eventually just cleared out the trunk, laid out a thick blanket, used another blanket to burrito and scruff her—oh, did she not like that!—and placed her gently yet in the trunk.
-Oh, and for the record, I had the back seats down with a pet net to keep her cool.
+Trying to get her into the carrier was an ordeal, so I eventually just cleared out the trunk, laid out a thick blanket, used another blanket to burrito and scruff her—oh, did she not like that!—and placed her gently in the trunk.
+And for the record, I had the back seats down with a pet net to keep her cool.
 But she was not cool.
-She was absolutely fuming by time we got to the vet about 15 minutes later.
+Absolutely fuming by time we got to the vet about 15 minutes later.
 The assistant had to sedate her just to get her out of the trunk!
 Things went just swimmingly after that.
 I got her home all nice and comfy.
 Until she came down of her meds and remembered how pissed she was at me.
-Of course, she finally got over it after weeks of stinkeye, us returning to our previous happy routine.
+Of course, she finally got over it… after weeks of stinkeye, us returning to our previous happy routine.